How to get to Montezuma from La Fortuna and Arenal Volcano?

 La Fortuna to San José (30 minutes) ($118)

 The journey begins with a 30-minute flight from La Fortuna (FON) to San José (SJO).
-Expect to pay around $118 for this trip, though prices may fluctuate based on the season and booking time.
+Expect to pay around $118 for this trip, though prices may fluctuate based on the season and the time of booking.

 San José to Cóbano (40 minutes) ($119)